-Some patients feel a sense of restriction (much often after their first fill).
+Some patients feel a sense of restrictions (often after their first fill).
 The pouch can contain one to two ounces by volume of food.
-However, overconsumption can lead to stretching of the band allowing more and more food in overtime.
-Lap band patients can expect to feel uncomfortable or sick from overconsumption, which should limit these occasions.
+However, over-consumption can lead to stretching of the band allowing more and more food in overtime.
+Lap band patients can expect to feel uncomfortable or sick from over-consumption, which should limit these occasions.
 Many patients will have the band adjusted many times so that they can feel full again, but the upper stomach will stretch little by little throughout the process.
 As the stomach continues to stretch then, it takes more to fill it.

-For the best success with lap band surgery, measure your portions and eat fiber-rich foods that keep you feeling full longer.
+For the best success with lap band surgery, follow the post-op diet!
+Measure your portions and eat fiber-rich foods that keep you feeling full longer.
 Also never drink when eating as it will fill you up with liquid instead of energy-rich food.
 If you’re still feeling hungry every two hours, then you need an adjustment.
 Ultimately the lap band’s overall purpose is to help you the patient make sacrifices, but make them not feel so much as sacrifices but positive behavior patterns.

 Ultimately having regular follow-ups with your surgeon and nutritionist will help limit the chances of failure after lap band surgery.
 Meal planning and prep may also help with overeating as prepared meals can be measured ahead of time, so all the guesswork is gone.
 Determining what works for you will lead to a more successful experience and overall, more weight loss.